 Aggressive Leesville, LA Military Defense Attorneys

 When You Need a Court Martial Lawyer in Leesville, LA

 The experienced criminal defense attorneys at Gonzalez & Waddington have gained a reputation for defending military members at military installations worldwide.
 If you are stationed in Leesville, LA and are accused of a military offense, then retaining the most aggressive court martial lawyer can be the difference between spending decades in prison versus winning your case or saving your career.
-Our court martial attorneys represent Leesville, LA military personnel in both UCMJ and administrative matters to include representing military personnel suspect of of sex assault, drug use, and other offenses under military law.
+Our court martial attorneys represent Leesville, LA military personnel in both UCMJ and administrative matters to include representing military personnel suspect of sex assault, drug use, and other offenses under military law.

-This film is a excellent example of why you need to retain the best court martial lawyers available.
+This film is an excellent example of why you need to retain the best court martial lawyers available.

 Unlike the majority of civilian criminal defense lawyers or your assigned military attorney, pleading guilty is not something we commonly do.
 When our attorneys are hired, we make the military to prove their case.
 We take just about every case to trial and fight the allegations in front of a jury.

 Our military court martial victories speak for themselves.
 The accused service member and his or her future is our primary concern.
 Our defense lawyers keep smaller caseloads than the typical appointed military attorney so that we can concentrate on each client separately.
 Your trial will not be outsourced to a third party and we will not bully you into pleading guilty at the last minute.
 Our military defense attorneys have defended military court martial and ADSEP cases in the U.S. and worldwide.

 Our hard-hitting military defense lawyers will use our history to fight your court martial or administrative separation case in Leesville, LA.

 Call today to consult with a high-powered court martial attorney.

 Service members working in Leesville, LA merit the best military attorneys available to defend them at their court martial or administrative separation hearing.